 Penny lives in Dublin and works as part of the Appraisal Pathway team, specifically helping new patients become subscribed members and answering queries relating to trans youth.
 Penny’s eldest daughter is trans so she has first hand experience of negotiating the associated complexities.
 Penny is passionate about helping trans people find their true selves.
 She loves dancing, climbing walls and making (and eating!) cake.

-Kim provides ad hoc support to the comms team keeping her ear to the ground and helping to spread positivity on social media.
-She shares her office with a veritable menagerie of animals including: four cats, a dog, a rabbit and a lizard.
+Kim provides support to the comms team keeping her ear to the ground and helping to spread positivity on social media.
+She spends the rest of her time studying Law at university.
+Kim shares her office with a veritable menagerie of animals including: four cats, a dog and a rabbit.

 Social Media Manager for GenderGP, Taryn aims to deliver all things trans-related in the most colourful and joy-filled way possible!
 Taryn is a Bisexual mother of five children, including one young trans daughter.
 She is an activist and advocate for various human rights causes, particularly LGBTQIA+ issues.
 Taryn is also a peer-reviewed fashionista, who runs an online shop selling penis-shaped earrings – among other things – in her spare time.

-Victoria divides her time between the Pathway and Communications teams at GenderGP.
-A trans woman, and patient of GenderGP herself, Victoria has a huge degree of first hand experience of the challenges navigating the healthcare system in the UK, she brings this insight to her day to day role.
+Victoria is one of our most experienced Pathway Team members, she has experienced first hand the challenges of navigating the UK healthcare system and she brings this insight to her day to day role, working with our service users to resolve their queries.
 Victoria is also an experienced journalist and in her previous life she worked in games development.
-Victoria is heavily involved in building communities online and is an avid podcaster.
-She has taken off in more planes than she has landed in.
+She has taken off in more planes than she has landed.

 Chloë is a Research Assistant and Blog Writer for GGP.
 She’s a final year medical student at the University of Birmingham and has developed a keen interest in trans healthcare during her time at university.
 Chloë has developed an educational website (16point6.wordpress.com) aimed at healthcare students, which aims to improve their clinical communication with LGBTQ patients and promote LGBTQ-inclusive practice at the training level.
 She’s a big jazz fan and once tried to whittle a wind instrument out of a large carrot.